What is WiSE?

 Part of having a safe space with young people is maintaining confidentiality.
 We are honest and transparent with young people about what that means.
 We will only break confidentiality and involve others if we feel there is an imminent risk posed to them or if they have been harmed.
 If you have similar concerns for your child please do let us know as soon as possible.

 I’m worried about my child – can I refer them to you?

 Yes.
 Before making a referral we would ask that you take a look at our page about what is CSE.
 It might be that we aren’t the right service for your child, but in this instance we will try to signpost you to a service which would be more appropriate.

 There are two ways you can help and support.
 The first is around supporting your child's sessions with us.
 Be mindful of the work we do and allow your child time and space to attend.
 Sometimes sessions can bring up difficult emotions and whilst we will take every effort to ensure a session ends positively and with the young person feeling safe and heard, please be mindful of this also.
 Some young people may need some space and time to themselves afterwards.
 Secondly, you can support our work by finding out more about CSE.
 CSE not only affects the child but the family as often parents feel anxious, stressed and worried that they are in some way to blame.
 Any child can be vulnerable to CSE and it is never anyone’s fault but the perpetrator.
 Try to be consistent and compassionate and make space for your child to talk to you.

 We have created information leaflets for parents and carers covering subjects such as online safety, grooming and understanding the law.
 Click here to browse the range of topics covered.

 What if I need support?

+We offer support to parents and carers through one to one sessions, bitesize information and support sessions.
+All support can be offered face to face or remotely.
 If you would like help supporting a child affected by exploitation please complete our referral form.
-If you would like to speak to someone about a referral or need help completing the form please contact us on firstname.lastname@example.org.
+If you would like to speak to someone about a referral or need help completing the form please contact us on [email protected].